Alexej Gerassimez, Percussionist & Composer

 Alexej Gerassimez, now residing in Berlin, has been the recipient of awards including the second prize in the ARD Music Competition in September 2014, the first prize in the German music competition of the Deutscher Musikrat [German Music Council] and the first prize as well as the Audience Award, the Press Award and Special Prize in the TROMP Percussion Competition in 2010.

 Alexej Gerassimez completed his education as a student with Christian Roderburg and Stefan Hüge at such universities or conservatories of music and art as the Hochschule für Musik in Cologne, the Hochschule für Musik “Hanns Eisler” and with Peter Sadlo at the Hochschule für Musik und Theater in Munich.
-Meanwhile he is actively engaged as a guest lecturer at the Mozarteum Salzburg and the Birmingham Conservatoire.
+Since November 2017 he is professor for percussion at the Hochschule für Musik und Theater in Munich where he assumed the position of his former teacher Peter Sadlo.
+Furthermore, he is actively engaged as a guest lecturer at the Mozarteum Salzburg and the Birmingham Conservatoire.

 He holds scholarships from various foundations such as the Studienstiftung des deutschen Volkes, the Deutsche Stiftung Musikleben and the PE Foundation for Talented Musicians.
 He was also supported by the Degussa-Stiftung, the Jürgen Ponto Stiftung, the Jütting Stiftung, the GenRe Stiftung, the Orlandus Lassus Stiftung and the Dr. Carl Dörken Stiftung.
 In September 2016 he was awarded the Musik Prize of the Association of German Concert Promoters.